 You cannot right-click Boolean controls in the radio buttons control to perform data operations, such as setting the default value.

 Refer to the following VIs for examples of using a radio buttons control:

 Use a mixed checkbox to display a TRUE, FALSE, or MIXED value.
 For example, use a mixed checkbox if you want to display a set of Boolean values in a single indicator, where that set of Boolean values are either all TRUE, all FALSE, or a combination of TRUE and FALSE, called MIXED.
 Use the mixed checkbox as a control to simultaneously change a set of Boolean values to either a TRUE or FALSE value.

 Use the string and path controls and indicators on the String & Path and Classic String & Path palettes to create text entry boxes and labels and to enter or return the location of a file or directory.

 Use the Operating or Labeling tool to enter or edit text in a string control on the front panel.
 By default, new or changed text does not pass to the block diagram until you terminate the edit session.
-At run time, you terminate the edit session by clicking elsewhere on the panel, changing to a different window, clicking the Enter button on the toolbar, or pressing the <Enter> key on the numeric keypad.
+At run time, terminate the edit session by clicking elsewhere on the panel, clicking the Enter button on the toolbar, or pressing the <Enter> key on the numeric keypad.
 Pressing the <Enter> key on the keyboard enters a carriage return.
 You also can update the string value as you enter characters.